-Almodovar Looks Back With Regret, And Conviction, In The Elegiac 'Pain And Glory'
+Almodóvar Looks Back With Regret, And Conviction, In The Elegiac 'Pain And Glory'

 Movie Reviews

-Almodovar Looks Back With Regret, And Conviction, In The Elegiac 'Pain And Glory'
+Almodóvar Looks Back With Regret, And Conviction, In The Elegiac 'Pain And Glory'

-Late in Pedro Almodovar's wonderful new drama, Pain and Glory, there comes a tough and tender flashback in which a filmmaker hears from his elderly mother (Julieta Serrano) that the neighbors don't like being portrayed in his movies.
-"I don't like auto-fiction," she adds with a note of acid reproof we rarely hear from the devoted maters, blood and surrogate, who people Almodovar's movies.
+Late in Pedro Almodóvar's wonderful new drama, Pain and Glory, there comes a tough and tender flashback in which a filmmaker hears from his elderly mother (Julieta Serrano) that the neighbors don't like being portrayed in his movies.
+"I don't like auto-fiction," she adds with a note of acid reproof we rarely hear from the devoted maters, blood and surrogate, who people Almodóvar's movies.

 Forgive the director, on- and off-screen, his evasive grin.
-Every Almodovar film fairly drips with auto-fiction, mostly in disguise and sometimes in drag.
-In Pain and Glory, which completes Law of Desire (1987), which launched Banderas' career, and Bad Education (2004) in a trilogy centering on filmmakers navigating passion and loss, Almodovar recreates his own history from his childhood in rural Spain in the sixties through his first real love affair amid the sexual freedom of post-Franco Spain.
-The film is an elegiac fiction from the viewpoint of a director in early old age, but it cuts so close to the bone of Almodovar's own aging that he used furnishings and clothing from his own Madrid apartment, transformed into a place of primary-colored artistic delights that its owner is too bummed to enjoy.
+Every Almodóvar film fairly drips with auto-fiction, mostly in disguise and sometimes in drag.
+In Pain and Glory, which completes Law of Desire (1987), which launched Banderas' career, and Bad Education (2004) in a trilogy centering on filmmakers navigating passion and loss, Almodóvar recreates his own history from his childhood in rural Spain in the sixties through his first real love affair amid the sexual freedom of post-Franco Spain.
+The film is an elegiac fiction from the viewpoint of a director in early old age, but it cuts so close to the bone of Almodóvar's own aging that he used furnishings and clothing from his own Madrid apartment, transformed into a place of primary-colored artistic delights that its owner is too bummed to enjoy.

-Played by Antonio Banderas in hedgehog hair only slightly less upstanding than Almodovar's own wild and woolly 'do, filmmaker Salvador Mallo has fallen into a dreadful funk just as a restored 30-year-old film of his goes into re-release.
+Played by Antonio Banderas in hedgehog hair only slightly less upstanding than Almodóvar's own wild and woolly 'do, filmmaker Salvador Mallo has fallen into a dreadful funk just as a restored 30-year-old film of his goes into re-release.
 Salva doesn't care.
 He's obsessed with the creeping aches and pains of bodily decline, as well as more intense spinal pain that may signal more serious illness and prevents him from working.
-This being Almodovar, the ailments also spark some imaginative visual high-jinks with x-rays and such.
+This being Almodóvar, the ailments also spark some imaginative visual high-jinks with x-rays and such.

 Mooning about the house to the disapproval of the usual phalanx of sturdy women who prop him up, Salva retreats into memories of his youth and, inevitably, regret at paths not taken and his apparent failure to grow into the son he believes his mother wanted.
 And really, who could fail to try and please Penelope Cruz, doing an effortless Anna Magnani as Salva's young mother, a peasant so resourceful that she can create a graceful home out of a cave?